artainmo/total_perspective_vortex/README.md

 ### Model training

-To train the model first split the data into a test set and training set.
-The model will be trained on training set and validated on test set to verify against overfitting.
+To train the model first [split the data](https://github.com/artainmo/neural-networks/tree/main#data-splitting) into a training, validation and test set.<br>
+Research and find the best sklearn classification algorithm for this project.

 ### Deployment